Home > About IEEE

 A: Advancing Technology for Humanity reminds the technology community and the world that IEEE stands at the forefront of technological change for the betterment of humanity.
-These four words are a reflection of the IEEE mission and vision, positioning statement and our brand promise.
+These four words are a reflection of the IEEE mission and vision, positioning statement, and brand promise.
 It is the hope that all individuals who see this tagline will better understand and appreciate the role that technology and IEEE play in creating a better tomorrow.
-IEEE accomplishes this overarching goal through IEEE’s publications, conferences, educational programs, standards development, and our members’ everyday research and professional activities.
+IEEE accomplishes this overarching goal through its publications, conferences, educational programs, standards development, and IEEE members’ everyday research and professional activities.

 Q: How was the tagline selected?

 A: In order to select a tagline that most accurately represented IEEE, a very robust research plan was implemented, which included the testing of 10 different taglines developed by the IEEE Public Visibility Ad Hoc Committee.
 Data were collected from over 2,700 individuals from around the world who represented four target audiences (pre-university students, university students, professionals and members).
 The online study asked how well the tagline described IEEE, as well as how appropriate, appealing and unique each tagline was.
 Advancing Technology for Humanity scored highest overall based on these criteria and resonated with all audiences in all tested countries."

 Q: Is the IEEE Master Brand + Tagline Graphic replacing the current IEEE “logo"?